-- Secure embedded software loading process ; - Secure installation using secret data supplied by at least two administrators and entered on a trusted path using split knowledge mechanism ; - Secure token configuration (secure memory partition, access control policy ...); - Secure backup and restore of cryptographic keys ; - Tests launching on demand ; - Audit record export.
+- Secure embedded software loading process ; - Secure installation using secret data supplied by two possible modes: - Input mode: the administrator enters two 32-digit secrets (the secret number and the authentication secret) which can be chosen freely.
+Each secret is entered on a trusted path in the form of two 16-digit "half-secrets" by two different administrators; - Smart card mode: the installation procedure is performed under the control of a specific authentication mechanism which reconstructs a shared secret number in sections by reading 3 out of 5 eligible smart cards ; - Secure token configuration (secure memory partition, access control policy ...); - Secure backup and restore of cryptographic keys ; - Import of cryptographic keys ; - Tests launching on demand ; - Audit record export.